EXCLUSIVE: How Nigeria’s New Tax Act Will Affect Your Take-Home Pay – What You Need to Know NOW!

 Commencement Rules: Subtle Changes Section 12 of the Finance Act 2019 Make in Section 29 of the Company Income Tax Act 1990

-Understanding Nigeria's Digital Services Tax (DST)
+Understanding Nigeria's Tax Identification Number (TIN)